Wes Streeting: Council career (2010–2018)

-In the 2015 UK general election, Streeting was elected as the Member of Parliament for Ilford North.
-Representing the Labour Party, he overturned a Conservative majority of 5,404, winning by 589 votes.
+At the 2015 general election, Streeting was elected to Parliament as MP for Ilford North with 43.9% of the vote and a majority of 589.
 After being elected to Parliament, Streeting was elected Honorary President of the British Youth Council.
-He is also a Vice President of the Local Government Association and a Patron of LGBT Labour.

-Following his election, Streeting was described as a "long-time critic" of Jeremy Corbyn, who was leader of the Labour Party from 2015 to 2020.
-He accused Corbyn of a "flat-footed and lackadaisical attitude" to tackling antisemitism which is "simply unacceptable".
-Prior to the 2017 UK general election, he stated that he was "not going to pretend to have had a damascene conversion" with regard to Corbyn's suitability as Prime Minister.
-His views provoked a response from Corbyn's supporters such as Ken Livingstone and the trade union leader Len McCluskey.
-Livingstone described him as "consciously undermining Jeremy and damaging the Labour party", while McCluskey said his reason for raising issues had been "about attacking Jeremy Corbyn".
-Streeting was among the 70 per cent of Labour MPs who nominated Owen Smith in the 2016 Labour Party leadership election.

-In 2016 Streeting criticised the Labour Party for refusing a £30,000 donation from McDonald's.
+In April 2016 Streeting criticised the Labour Party for refusing a £30,000 donation from McDonald's.
 According to Labour, the refusal was due to the company's poor record on worker's rights and hostile stance towards trade unions.
 Streeting campaigned in favour of the United Kingdom remaining in the European Union in the run-up to the 2016 EU membership referendum.
-His constituency subsequently voted by a small-margin in favour of leaving the European Union.
-Afterwards, Streeting campaigned for a People's Vote, a campaign group calling for a public vote on the final Brexit deal between the UK and the European Union.
+He later campaigned for a People's Vote, a campaign group calling for a public vote on the final Brexit deal between the UK and the European Union.

-Ilford North has among the largest Jewish and Muslim communities in the UK.
-Streeting is a vice-chair of the All-Party Parliamentary Group against Antisemitism, a co-chair of the All Party Parliamentary Group on British Jews and a supporter of Labour Friends of Israel.
-He is also a co-chair of the All-Party Parliamentary Group on British Muslims and a supporter of Labour Friends of Palestine and Middle East.
+At the snap 2017 general election, Streeting was re-elected as MP for Ilford North with an increased vote share of 57.8% and an increased majority of 9,639.
+Streeting is a vice-chair of the All-Party Parliamentary Group Against Antisemitism, a co-chair of the All Party Parliamentary Group on British Jews and a supporter of Labour Friends of Israel.
+He is also a co-chair of the All-Party Parliamentary Group on British Muslims and a supporter of Labour Friends of Palestine and the Middle East.
 In September 2018, he held the last in a series of London-wide consultations to create the Working Definition of Islamophobia.
 In July 2018, Streeting called for "targeted economic sanctions" against Israeli settlements in the West Bank in response to the Israeli government "grossly infringing on the human rights of Palestinians".
 In July 2019, Streeting was reported in the media as using abusive language towards a non-Jewish antisemitism campaigner.